SyedShagufta/ApacheSpark/README.md

 # ApacheSpark

 ## Description: 👇
-Welcome to ApacheSpark repo, my go-to repository for learning and storing notes, presentations, code snippets, and concepts related to Apache Spark, particularly focusing on PySpark - the Python API for Apache Spark.
+Welcome to ApacheSpark repo, my go-to repository for learning and storing notes, presentations, code snippets, and concepts related to Python, MySQL, Apache Spark, particularly focusing on PySpark - the Python API for Apache Spark.
 Whether you're a beginner or an experienced developer looking to delve deeper into distributed computing with Spark, this repository aims to provide comprehensive resources to enhance your understanding.

 ## Contents: 🎯
 - Introduction to Apache Spark and PySpark